Bluemont-dev/mySupport/readme.md

 ## Difficulties
 Due to limited experience with Python, I was unable to figure out how to break my main file (application.py) into smaller modules.
 As a result, this file has over 2,000 lines of code, and is a bit unwieldy to edit.
 I will definitely learn how to refactor the code if I move forward with this as a production-ready offering.

+Looking forward to getting this in the hands of people who need it!